 How to Get Bitcoin and other Cryptocurrencies

-The most common ways to obtain cryptocurrency can be organized into the following methods; Buy with FIAT, receive it for goods or services, earn it by “mining”, lend it on exchanges, and alternative blockchain uses.
+Buy with FIAT, receive it for goods or services, earn it by “mining”, lend or trade it on exchanges, and alternative blockchain uses.

 1. Buy with FIAT Cash